Rabbits are brilliant and enjoy learning new things.

-Just make sure their territory is marked out.
+Just make sure to mark out their territory.
 A fence or barrier will do the trick outdoors and indoors you can mark their territory with a rug or tape on the floor.

 So, when litter box training, just make sure whatever you use, you don’t trespass over that area when your buns are in residence and you should find the whole process much easier.

-OK, so now you know the basic reasons why a bunny may pee and poop in certain areas at certain times, and you also understand the importance of respect when it comes to territory.
+Okay, so now you know the basic reasons a bunny may pee and poop in certain areas at certain times, and you also understand the importance of respect for territory.
 So how do you start litter box rabbit training?
 Follow these simple steps to success:

 How much space should I give my rabbits when litter box training?